Mutation-finite quivers with real weights: Abstract

 \section{Abstract}

 We classify all mutation-finite quivers with real weights.
-We show that every finite mutation class not originating from an integer skew-symmetrizable matrix has a geometric realization by reflections, and thus gives rise to a notion of a $Y$-seed.
+We show that every finite mutation class not originating from an integer skew-symmetrizable matrix has a geometric realization by reflections.
 We also explore the structure of acyclic representatives in finite mutation classes and their relations to acute-angled simplicial domains in the corresponding reflection groups.